 The National Physical Laboratory opened in 1902 (see also Bushy Park).
 Nowadays the laboratory is the UK’s principal national measurement institute and also collaborates with academia on a variety of research projects.
-At present the NPL functions as a government-owned, contractor-operated facility but this arrangement will soon be superseded, possibly by some form of joint venture between government and a university (not necessarily a British one) or applied science organisation with an interest in investment in science and technology.
+Some of its newer buildings are shown in the photo above.

 The coming of tram services in 1903 stimulated building around the Kingston Road area and by the outbreak of the First World War most of the existing streets and housing were in place.

 Film-making began at Teddington Studios in 1912 and boomed after Warner Bros leased and then bought the operation in the 1930s, when Teddington was said to have produced 10 per cent of British films.
 The studios were substantially rebuilt after being bombed during the Second World War and subsequently switched to television productions.
-Nowadays part of the Pinewood Studios Group, Teddington focuses on light entertainment, sitcoms and quiz shows.
+They closed in 2014, to be replaced by a couple of hundred flats.

 Various commercial premises opened after the Second World War, primarily in the form of offices and workshops, and a council estate was built at Udney Park.
 Teddington business park opened in 1984 on the site of an old coal yard in Station Road.
 In recent years blocks of upmarket flats have been built wherever planning permission can be obtained.